basnijholt/home-assistant-streamdeck-yaml/README.md

 <!-- END_OUTPUT -->

-# :bulb: More button ideas
+# :bulb: 20 Button Configurations ideas

-Here are 10 more interesting uses for the Stream Deck with Home Assistant:
+Here are 20 interesting uses for the Stream Deck with Home Assistant:

 <details>
 <summary>1. 🎭 Activate a scene:</summary>